 9. The disbursal of grants will be governed as follows:

 (a) In accordance with 31 CFR part 205, grant funds will be provided by RHS as cash advances on an as needed basis not to exceed one advance every 30 days.
-The advance will be made by direct Treasury check to the grantee.
+The advances will be made by direct Treasury check to the grantee.
 In addition, the grantee must submit Standard Form (SF) 272, “Federal Cash Transactions Report,” each time an advance of funds is made.
 This report shall be used by RHS to monitor cash advances made to the grantee.
 The financial management system of the recipient organization shall provide for effective control over and accountability for all Federal funds as required by 7 CFR parts 3015, 3016, and 3019, as applicable.

 (b) Cash advances to the grantee shall be limited to the minimum amounts needed and shall be timed to be in accord only with the actual, immediate cash requirements of the grantee in carrying out the purpose of the planned project.
 The timing and amount of cash advances shall be as close as administratively feasible to the actual disbursements by the grantee for direct program costs (as identified in the grantee's statement of work and budget and fund use plan) and proportionate share of any allowable indirect costs.